joshuadavidthomas/django-github-app/README.md

 ## Installation

+1. Register a new GitHub App, following [these instructions](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) from the GitHub Docs.
+For a more detailed tutorial, there is also [this page](https://docs.github.com/en/apps/creating-github-apps/writing-code-for-a-github-app/building-a-github-app-that-responds-to-webhook-events) -- in particular the section on [Setup](https://docs.github.com/en/apps/creating-github-apps/writing-code-for-a-github-app/building-a-github-app-that-responds-to-webhook-events#setup).

+   Make note of the following information while setting up your new GitHub App:

+    - App ID
+    - Client ID
+    - Name
+    - Private Key (either the file object itself or the actual text)
+    - Webhook Secret

-1. Install the package from PyPI:
+2. Install the package from PyPI:

     ```bash
     python -m pip install django-github-app